Carly P. MMT (she/they)

 Portrait of Carly P, a therapist specializing in religious trauma for LGBTQ people

-Why I Became A Therapist
+Why I Am Becoming A Therapist

 I became a therapist because I deeply care about people (especially the queer community) and the adversities that they face.
 I want everyone to embrace the beautiful parts of themselves, harness their inner strength, and be their best selves.
 I also know that there is a wealth of needs within marginalized communities that have been historically underserved and who are deserving of compassion, care and support.
 I'm here to do what I can to change that.